open-rmf/rmf-web/packages/task-scheduler/README.md

 # Description

 This package is responsible for generating pre-scheduled tasks.
 This module exposes REST endpoints for creating and managing pre-scheduled tasks.
 The idea is that the API-server (or rmf-server) serves as a bridge between this module and the UI.
-This module should also be connected to the RMF task manager to send the task in a specific time.
+This module should also be connected to the RMF task manager to send the task at a specific time.

 Among the supported schedule are: